romcal/romcal/docs/data-output.md

 ### Sunday Cycle

 A liturgical year consists of cycles that determines which portions of scripture are to be read.
-The Sunday cycle is used mainly for sunday readings, and some solemnity.
+The Sunday cycle is used mainly for Sunday readings and some solemnity.

 - `Year A` denoted by the key `YEAR_A`
 - `Year B` denoted by the key `YEAR_B`